 3.1.
 PEMS

-The test shall be carried out with a PEMS, composed of components specified in points 3.1.1 to 3.1.5.
+The test shall be carried out with a PEMS, composed of components specified in points 3.1.1 to 3.1.5 following the performance requirements in Appendix 2.
 If applicable, a connection with the vehicle ECU may be established to determine relevant engine and vehicle parameters as specified in point 3.2.

 3.1.1.
-Analysers to determine the concentration of pollutants in the exhaust gas.
+Analysers to determine the concentration of compounds in the exhaust gas.

 3.1.2.
-One or multiple instruments or sensors to measure or determine the exhaust mass flow.
+One or multiple instruments to measure or determine the exhaust mass flow.

 3.1.3.
-A Global Positioning System to determine the position, altitude and, speed of the vehicle.
+A Global Positioning System to assist in the determination of the position, altitude and, speed of the vehicle.

-[
+[In particular for vehicle speed, vehicle speed shall be determined by at least one of the following methods: GNSS, specific sensor (e.g. optical or micro-wave sensor), or ECU.
+The total trip distance calculated from the vehicle speed measurements cannot deviate between instruments, or between a single instrument and the distance as calculated with a topographic map, by more than 4 %.

+The recorded vehicle speed is subjected to a consistency check.
+When using a GNSS, it is possible to correct data gaps in the vehicle speed signal with a secondary signal as long as it does not exceed an uninterrupted time period of 120 seconds or a total of 300 seconds.
+When using a sensor to calculate the vehicle acceleration, an accuracy of 0,1 % for all speed values above 3 km/h and a sampling frequency of 1 Hz is required.]

 3.1.4.
-If applicable, sensors and other appliances being not part of the vehicle, e.g., to measure ambient temperature, relative humidity, air pressure, and vehicle speed.
+If applicable, sensors and other appliances being not part of the vehicle, e.g., to measure ambient temperature, relative humidity and air pressure.

 3.1.5.
 An energy source independent of the vehicle to power the PEMS.

 3.2.
 Test parameters

-Test parameters as specified in Table 1 of this Appendix shall be measured at a constant frequency of 1,0 Hz or higher and recorded and reported in accordance with the requirements of Appendix 8 at a frequency of 1,0 Hz.
-If ECU parameters are obtained, these may be obtained at a substantially higher frequency but the recording rate shall be 1,0 Hz..
+Test parameters as specified in Table 1 of this Appendix shall be measured, where applicable, at a constant frequency of 1,0 Hz or higher and recorded and reported in accordance with the requirements of Appendix 8 at a frequency of 1,0 Hz.
+If ECU parameters are obtained, these may be obtained at a substantially higher frequency but the recording rate shall be 1,0 Hz.
 The PEMS analysers, flow-measuring instruments and sensors shall comply with the requirements laid down in Appendices 2 and 3.